 Mechanical engineering is a very diversified branch of industry.
 It combines manual engineering activities and individual production with automatic processes and industrial mass production.
 Technical products manufactured by companies in this industry can be tiny or huge.

 Miniaturization and nanotechnology play a role in this industry, as does the construction of machines and engines of exceptional size.
 Automation and digitization also play a central role in the modern mechanical engineering industry.
 These mechanisms are designed to reduce production costs, optimize production and, last but not least, improve quality.
-In order to achieve these goals, the use of software is necessary.
+In order to achieve these goals, the use of the software is necessary.
 This must be adapted to the special requirements of the mechanical engineering industry.
 Fink & Partner has decades of experience in the field of software development for mechanical engineering.

 LIMS – the solution for data processing in the mechanical engineering industry